ninjaxfy/ninjaxfy/README.md

 ## Welcome to Feiy's Research Playground 👋

+  ![Lilian's GitHub stats](https://github-readme-stats.vercel.app/api?username=ninjaxfy&show_icons=true&theme=darcula)

-- 🌱 I’m currently studying Machine Learning in Bioinfomatics
+- 🌱 I’m currently focusing **Machine Learning in Bioinfomatics**
 - 📫 How to reach me: colexfy@163.com
-- ⚡Make it a better day
+- 💪💪💪 Make it a better day

-  ![Lilian's GitHub stats](https://github-readme-stats.vercel.app/api?username=ninjaxfy&show_icons=true&theme=darcula)
 <!--
 **ninjaxfy/ninjaxfy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.